ProgramIsFun/ue5-force-graphhhhhhhhh-521/README.md

-StructuredBuffer<uint> LinkOffsets;  // Holds the offset for each body StructuredBuffer<uint> LinkCounts;   // Holds the count of links for each body StructuredBuffer<uint> LinkIndices;  // Flat array containing all links
+StructuredBuffer<uint> LinkOffsets;  // Holds the offset for each body StructuredBuffer<uint> LinkCounts;   // Holds the count of links for each body StructuredBuffer<uint> LinkIndices;  // Flat array containing all links StructuredBuffer<float> LinkStrengths;  // Holds the strength of each link StructuredBuffer<float> LinkBiases;     // Holds the bias of each link

 [numthreads(x, 1, 1)]
 void ComputeShader(uint3 ID : SV_DispatchThreadID)